shijithpk/hide_like_counts_with_ublock/README.md

 !
 Removes the reply, retweet and like counts for a tweet on its own page -- Version 2 twitter.com##span.r-1b43r93.r-b88u0q.r-1cwl3u0 span.css-901oao.css-16my406.r-poiln3.r-bcqeeo.r-qvutc0

+!
+Removes the option for looking at tweet analytics from the tweet's own page twitter.com##a[data-testid=analyticsButton]

 ! ######## TWEETDECK.TWITTER.COM ##############